sdjeanmarie/Cybersecurity-Fundamentals/README.md

 _TODO: Answer the following questions to fill in the blanks:_
 - _Which file is the playbook? ansible-playbook Filebeat-playbook.yml Where do you copy it?
 Copy it from
 - _Which file do you update to make Ansible run the playbook on a specific machine?
 You will update the nano filebeat-playbook.yml and the nano filebeat-config.yml How do I specify which machine to install the ELK server on versus which to install Filebeat on?
-You will install the Elk server on the
+You will install the Elk server on the Elk stack machine whereas the filebeat woud be install using the jumpbox machine
 - _Which URL do you navigate to in order to check that the ELK server is running? http://23.99.177.217:5601/app/kibana#/home/tutorial_directory/logging
 _As a **Bonus**, provide the specific commands the user will need to run to download the playbook, update the files, etc._